lat9/usps/readme.txt

 1. go to your Zen Cart Admin to the Modules ...
 Shipping ...

-2. If USPS exists, Click on USPS and edit then save all your settings to NotePad as they will be lost
+2. If USPS exists, Click on USPS and edit then save all your settings to NotePad as they will be lost ...
+UNLESS ... you've currently got '2021-05-05 K11a' installed and you're updating to '2022-07-10 K11b'.
+For that update (and possibly future ones), the update is **automatic** so that you don't need to re-enter all your settings!

 3. Go to your Zen Cart Admin and to the Modules ...
 Shipping ...